-61. The Metro Manila Flood Management Project (the "Project") is one of the three key elements of the Master Plan to address drainage issues in Metro Manila.
+68. The Metro Manila Flood Management Project (the "Project") is one of the three key elements of the Master Plan to address drainage issues in Metro Manila.
 The Project will provide Metro Manila with more immediate flood relief.
 The Project will also support improvements to solid waste management in waterways that are served by pumping stations and also necessitate physical resettlement and economic rehabilitation of project affected persons (PAPs).
 The majority of the

-- PAPs are Informal Settler Families (ISFs) residing within the technical footprint areas of existing pumping stations which are to be rehabilitated or upgraded. - 62.
+- PAPs are Informal Settler Families (ISFs) residing within the technical footprint areas of existing pumping stations which are to be rehabilitated or upgraded. - 69.
 The project development objective is to improve flood management in selected areas of Metro Manila.
 The project has four components.

-COMPONENT 1: MODERNIZATION OF DRAINAGE AREAS (US\$387 MILLION)
+COMPONENT 1: MODERNIZATION OF DRAINAGE AREAS (US\$375.2 MILLION)

-- 63. Many of the 57 pumping stations managed by MMDA are over 30 years old and no longer operate at full capacity.
-MMDA has carried out an inventory of its existing pumping stations and it is expected that this component will modernize about 36 existing pumping stations and in addition add about 20 new stations; the exact number and locations are to be determined during project implementation.
-Five pumping stations (Vitas, Balut, Paco, Tripa de Gallina and Labasan) are scheduled for implementation in the first year of the project (see Figure 1).
-The Department of Public Works and Highways will be responsible for the implementation of the component, in cooperation with the Metro Manila Development Authority. - 64.
+- 70. Many of the 57 pumping stations managed by MMDA are over 30 years old and no longer operate at full capacity (see Figure 1).
+MMDA has carried out an inventory of its existing pumping stations and it is expected that this component will modernize about 36 existing pumping stations.
+In addition about 20 new stations will be constructed, with the exact number and locations to be determined during project implementation.
+Five pumping stations (Vitas, Balut, Paco, Tripa de Gallina and Labasan) are scheduled for implementation starting in the first year of the project.
+The Department of Public Works and Highways will be responsible for the implementation of the component, in cooperation with the Metro Manila Development Authority. - 71.
 As part of the modernization program pumps will be replaced with modern, more efficient, and higher capacity units.
-The design discharge determination will be underpinned by hydrological studies of the drainage areas and the best type of pump will be selected for each given situation, including submersible pumps, possibly with variable speed drive, as well as horizontal axial pumps. - 65.
+The design discharge determination will be underpinned by hydrological studies of the drainage areas and the best type of pump will be selected for each given situation, including submersible pumps, possibly with variable speed drive, as well as horizontal axial pumps. - 72.
 A program of dredging and cleaning of waterways and drainage systems and increasing the water retention capacity within the project drainage areas will also be developed and implemented.
-This could include rooftop rainwater collection, retention of drainage water in public areas such as basketball courts, parking garages, etc.
+This could include rooftop rainwater collection, retention of drainage water in public areas such as basketball courts, parking garages, etc. The component will also provide modern dredging and drainage cleaning equipment for DPWH and MMDA.

-Figure 1: Pumping Stations operated by MMDA for Metro Manila flood control
+Figure 2: Pumping Stations operated by MMDA for Metro Manila flood control

-COMPONENT 2: MINIMIZING SOLID WASTE IN WATERWAYS (US\$47.4 MILLION)
+COMPONENT 2: MINIMIZING SOLID WASTE IN WATERWAYS (US\$48 MILLION)

-- 66. Since the enactment of RA 9003, awareness of the threat posed by improper disposal of solid waste to the natural environment has increased, however, enforcement of this legislation varies significantly across and even within LGUs.
-Solid waste remains a major challenge threatening Metropolitan Manila's waterways and severely hampers the optimal functioning of the pumping stations. - 67.
+- 73. Since the enactment of RA 9003, awareness of the threat posed by improper disposal of solid waste to the natural environment has increased, however, enforcement of this legislation varies significantly across and even within LGUs.
+Solid waste remains a major challenge threatening Metropolitan Manila's waterways and severely hampers the optimal functioning of the pumping stations. - 74.
 Urban drainage has been hampered by the accumulation of solid waste in waterways and at pumping stations, which intensifies the flood hazard and increases the risk of direct damage and economic losses.
 As seen in Figure 2, pumping stations are directly affected by the accumulation of solid waste: numerous pumping stations are functioning at less than their rated capacity, and this is compounded by functional obsolescence.

-Figure 2: Solid wastes screen installed in Vitas Pump Station (left) and solid wastes collected by the trash traps (right)
+Figure 3: Solid wastes screen installed in Vitas Pump Station (left) and solid wastes collected by the trash traps (right)